 ★ Our recommended walnut cutting board: John Boos WAL-R03 Walnut Wood Edge Grain Reversible Cutting Board

-However, there are many factors involved in choosing the best cutting board for your knives.
+There are many factors involved in choosing the best cutting board for your knives.
 So there might not be one easy answer as to which you should choose.
 As long as you avoid hard surface, such as glass and marble, and make sure you’re applying the proper knife techniques, you shouldn’t have to constantly be sharpening your knives.

 (Disclaimer: This post contains affiliate links for which we receive a small commission.)